ingandresadame/block-facebook-friends/README.md

 # block-facebook-friends
-Chrome Extension to block all your Facebook friends
+Chrome Extension that allows you block all your Facebook friends

 1.- Go to chrome://extensions/ in your Google Chrome Browser.

 2.- Turn on Developer mode.

 3.- Drag and drop the extension's folder in chrome://extensions/.

 4.- Open https://mbasic.facebook.com/YOUR_FACEBOOK_USERNAME/friends

 5.- The extension will do it's job.

 6.- That's it.

 Notes: